SynthstromAudible/DelugeFirmware/docs/community_features.md

             - y1 = -26.4 to -22.1
             - y0 = -30.8 to -26.5

-### 4.1.9 - Song macros
+### 4.1.9 - Session macros

-Macros are a way to quickly switch playing clips without needing to go into song view.
+Macros are a way to quickly switch playing clips without needing to go into session view.
-From song view, open the `SONG MENU` and enter the `CONFIGURE MACROS` menu to edit macros.
+From session view, open the `SONG MENU` and enter the `CONFIGURE MACROS` menu to edit macros.

 There are 8 macro slots shown in the left sidebar.